ssmereka/cramit/readme.md

 # Documentation

-Further documentation can be found in the [wiki](https://github.com/ssmereka/cramit/wiki).
+Further documentation can be found in the <a href="https://github.com/ssmereka/cramit/wiki" target="_blank">wiki</a>.

 ### <a href="http://www.tldrlegal.com/license/mit-license" target="_blank">MIT License</a>